3 Demo Fails That Cost You Work (And How to Avoid Them)

 3️⃣ Creative

-Creativity is the X factor that makes your demo stand out from the sea of other voice actors.
+Creativity is the X factor that makes your demo stand out from countless others.

 A demo should:

-Your demo absolutely needs to sound great—that’s what keeps a casting director listening.
-It needs polish, it needs flow, and it needs to showcase you at your best.
+Your demo absolutely needs to sound great.
+That’s what keeps a casting director listening.
+It needs polish, flow, and to showcase you at your best.
 But what it shouldn’t do is make your voice the passenger instead of the driver.

-With 35 years in the game, I know exactly where that line is—how to enhance your voice without burying it under effects, music, and processing.
+With 35 years in the game, I understand exactly where that line is, how to enhance your voice without burying it under effects, music, and processing.
 The goal?
-A demo that sounds professional but keeps you front and centre.
+A demo that sounds professional while keeping you front and centre.

 In 2025, that means: